More on Bruges: “Hidden Gems in Bruges – Discover Bruges by bike 1“

 Café Vlissinghe, the oldest pub in Bruges also located in the Sint-Anna quarter, celebrated its 500th birthday in 2015!
 Yes it exists since 1515!
 The pub has a great old brown original wooden interior (1869), and has a great garden in the back where it is great to sit in summer.
 You can even play old folk games like pétanque as well as a Flemish variant “Krulbollen” in the garden, and they have some board and card games available inside.
 Besides a traditional beer you can have a simple but decent lunch.

-Vino Vino, a bluesy tapas bar, like they describe it on the windows, is a perfect place for an informal but very good dinner of tapas, together with a good glass of wine, or a perfectly made cocktail.
+De Vino, a bluesy tapas bar, like they describe it on the windows, is a perfect place for an informal but very good dinner of tapas, together with a good glass of wine, or a perfectly made cocktail.
 The music is a mix of jazz, folk and blues, the pub interior nice and brown, the hostess very hospitable.
 The cook ( who runs it since April 2014) has a lot of experience in the restaurant business and has found the perfect mix of perfectly made drinks teamed with small freshly prepared dishes brought to you in an informal way.
 There is always a great buzz, not too loud, but with the music just right for a good chat.
 For the moment closed for renovations.

 De Republiek, another classic in the pub scene of Bruges.
 The pub is linked to the small adjacent inner city cinema, that programs mostly artsy independent movies, most of them really worth seeing!
 You can combine a visit to the pub with a movie, but the pub attracts a crowd on all days and hours of the week.
 In summer the huge garden is one of the best places to have an outside drink in Bruges.
 The pub has recently been renovated, and has chosen for a less brown less dilapidated interior, but especially the renovation of the menu is a great improvement.
 On weekend evenings a dj plays live.
 And they have a daily changing lunch menu.